qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 Loading an ArcInfo Binary Coverage
 ----------------------------------

-|mActionAddOgrLayer| To load an ArcInfo Binary Coverage, click on the
+|addOgrLayer| To load an ArcInfo Binary Coverage, click on the
-|mActionAddOgrLayer| :sup:`Add Vector Layer` toolbar button or press
+|addOgrLayer| :sup:`Add Vector Layer` toolbar button or press
 :kbd:`Ctrl+Shift+V` to open the :guilabel:`Add Vector Layer` dialog.
 Select
 |radiobuttonon| :guilabel:`Directory` as :guilabel:`Source type`.
 Change the
 file type filter :guilabel:`Files of type` |selectstring| to